bastinald/laravel-livewire-modals/readme.md

 </div>
 ```

-Alternatively, you can use the `x-modals::base` or `x-modals::base-form` component:
+Alternatively, you can use the `x-modals::base` or `x-modals::form` component:

 ```html